kevinsmith/docker-mysql-sync/README.md

 ```

-The important bits are the environment variables.
+The important bits are the environment variables, **all of which are required**.

 | Environment Variable | Description |
 |----------------------|-------------|